dandyrow/dotfiles/README.md

 # dotfiles

-This repo contains my configuration dotfiles for my linux systems.
+This repo contains my configuration dotfiles for my Linux systems.
 It is structured in such a way that GNU stow can be used to install the dotfiles in their correct location within the target user's home directory.